hashicorp/terraform/website/docs/language/functions/sensitive.html.md

 # `sensitive` Function

--> **Note:** This function is only available in Terraform v0.14 and later.
+-> **Note:** This function is only available in Terraform v0.15 and later.

 `sensitive` takes any value and returns a copy of it marked so that Terraform will treat it as sensitive, with the same meaning and behavior as for [sensitive input variables](/docs/language/values/variables.html#suppressing-values-in-cli-output).

-Whereever possible we recommend marking your input variable and/or output value declarations as sensitive directly, instead of using this function, because in that case you can be sure that there is no way to refer to those values without Terraform automatically considering them as sensitive.
+Wherever possible we recommend marking your input variable and/or output value declarations as sensitive directly, instead of using this function, because in that case you can be sure that there is no way to refer to those values without Terraform automatically considering them as sensitive.

 The `sensitive` function might be useful in some less-common situations where a sensitive value arises from a definition _within_ your module, such as if you've loaded sensitive data from a file on disk as part of your configuration:

 ```
 locals {